 While the state’s laws require fairly extensive insurance coverage to legally drive, they won’t protect you in all instances.
 If you are responsible for an accident, you won’t get any help from your insurance company to repair your vehicle.
 And if your car is damaged by other events, like hail, or if it’s stolen, you could be stuck without a working vehicle.

 That’s where Comprehensive and Collision coverage comes into play.
 Though state law doesn’t require it, you will be required to carry it by your lender as long as you don’t own your vehicle outright.

 Collision coverage will pay to repair damages to your car no matter who’s at fault in an accident, or if you collide with a stationary object or structure.
 Comprehensive will cover theft, vandalism, collision with animals, and damage from fire, storms, or any other event outside of human control.
 The two policies together are often described as “full coverage” because between these policies and liability you are covered in most scenarios.

 If you can’t get by without a vehicle, and you can’t afford costly repairs or replacement, adding these to your insurance policy will make sure you’re road-ready - especially since many of these policies will pay for rental vehicles while your car is getting repaired.

 What are some of the factors used to determine Maine auto insurance rates?

-Driver info - Gender, age and marital status are also used to calculate a rate.
-Generally, a middle-aged female who is married will generate lowest rates.
+- Driver details: Gender, age, and marital status are also used to calculate a rate.
+Generally, a middle-aged female who is married will generate the lowest rates.

-Multiple vehicle - Having more than one vehicle on a policy will bring a discount.
+- Multi-car Discount: Having more than one vehicle on a policy will lower your rates.